Certainsomeonex-x/Data-Viz/README.md

 No more wrestling with CSV files or struggling with complex data formatting—just tell the AI what you want to analyze, and it handles the rest.

+### 🤖 Powered by Google Gemini 2.5 Flash

+**Data-Viz leverages the cutting-edge Google Gemini 2.5 Flash API** for intelligent natural language understanding and structured data generation.
+This powerful AI model:

+- 🚀 **Lightning-Fast Response**: Optimized for speed without compromising quality
+- 🧠 **Smart Data Understanding**: Interprets complex data requests in natural language
+- 📊 **Structured Output**: Generates properly formatted datasets with labels
+- 💡 **Context-Aware**: Understands statistical context and data relationships
+- 🎯 **High Accuracy**: Produces realistic and meaningful data distributions

+The Gemini 2.5 Flash model is specifically chosen for its balance of speed, cost-efficiency, and intelligence—perfect for real-time data generation and analysis workflows.

 ### 💡 The Big Idea

 We believe data analysis should be accessible to everyone, not just data scientists.
 Data-Viz bridges the gap between human language and data science by:

-- 🤖 **AI-Driven Data Generation**: Using Google's Gemini 2.5 Flash to understand your prompts
+- 🤖 **AI-Driven Data Generation**: Using Google's **Gemini 2.5 Flash API** to understand your prompts
 - 📊 **Intelligent Visualization**: Automatically selecting the best chart type for your analysis
 - 🎨 **Beautiful UI**: Modern CustomTkinter interface that's both powerful and intuitive
 - 🔬 **Advanced Analytics**: From basic statistics to ARIMA forecasting and GAM modeling